-The sensitivity analyses below have been determined based on the exposure to interest rates for both derivatives and non-derivative instruments at the reporting date and the stipulated change taking place at the beginning of the financial year and held constant throughout the reporting period in the case of instruments that have floating rates.
+The sensitivity analyses below have been determined based on the exposure to interest rates for both derivatives SFRS(I) 7.34.a SFRS(I) 7.40.b financial year and held constant throughout the reporting period in the case of instruments that have floating rates.
 A 50 basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.